DTechOS/CTF/README.md

 # CTF write-ups
 Write-ups and notes for various CTF's

-## The password for the write-up is the flag of the challenge
+## The passwords for the write-ups are the flag of the challenge